 So you’ve landed your first social media marketing gig on Pangea.app, but you don’t know how to start strategizing for your company’s professional social media pages.
 I once thought that being young automatically made me an expert on social media, but there were a few things on the marketing end that I had to figure out before I really felt comfortable with my role.
-Here’s my top five things to know (or find out from your employer) that will help you get your bearings in the world of social media marketing.
+Here are my top five things to know (or find out from your employer) that will help you get your bearings in the world of social media marketing.

 Know your target audience